ghga-de/milestones-docs/57-monkfish/technical_specification.md

 mirrored for Apache Kafka with the use of a `topic_prefix` config property.
 The `topic_prefix` will be prepended to all topic names referenced in the SMS.
 This kind of branch isolation is not currently used for S3 or the Vault.

+All requests will be authenticated with the configured API Key

 ### Not included:
 Object schema validation for MongoDB would be complex to add because the models can come from a